-Because the influenza virus changes often, it is necessary to get an influenza immunization every year to protect against the new virus strains that may be circulating that year.
+Because the circulating influenza viruses change often and the vaccine only reliably provides protection for one influenza season, it is necessary to get immunized every year.
 Adults and children, who have received seasonal influenza vaccine before, only need one dose each season.